 A USIP Fact Sheet

-Institute staff and experts publish in-depth PeaceWorks reports, timely Policy Briefs and other articles that distill expert research, lessons learned and problem-solving solutions to advance peacebuilding.
-Recent publications on Syria include:
+USIP staff and experts publish in-depth reports as well as short, timely policy briefs that distill expert research, lessons learned, and solutions to advance peacebuilding.
+Recent publications on Libya include:

 Regional Security Through Inclusive Reform in the Maghreb and the Sahel (December 2015) Governments throughout the region are struggling to manage a security environment fundamentally transformed by the Arab Spring.
 Theirefforts to secure their territory and civil society’s work to encourage accountable and transparent security institutions have proceeded almost wholly divorced from each other.
 This report shares insights from engagement between official and civil society actors within and across borders, and argues for working regionally.

 Customary Practice and Restorative Justice in Libya: A Hybrid Approach (May 2015) Libya’s central government remains extremely fragile, as the nation routinely experiences explosions, assassinations, kidnappings, and fighting between militias.
 This report highlights some of the opportunities for, and obstacles to, restorative justice in such a chaotic transitional setting.
 Its goal is to spark debate among scholars, policymakers, practitioners, and civil society actors about the current potential of the system of reconciliation in Libya.

 The Role of Media in Shaping Libya's Security Sector Narratives (April 2015) During and after Libya’s revolution, national media outlets were popular for their balanced reporting.
 The country‘s media now has become polarized and a tool for a confusing array of institutional and non-institutional actors, all of whom claim legitimacy.
 This report examines three leading television channels to offer insights into the media’s role in shaping public perceptions and building political constituencies.